cozmobotics/blend-images/README.md

 * leaves no trace on your PC
 * optionally disable screensaver while show is running (Windows only)
 * optionally leave screen black after last picture, wait for keypress

+Tested under Windows 10.
+As Python and its libraries are cross-platform, the program should run under any other operating system as well.

+## how to get bledPics

+As with most open source programs, you may download a compiled executable or get the source.

+### Download the executable
+Download executable for Windows here, if you trust me: http://martinpi.at/games/utils/blendPics.exe and http://martinpi.at/games/utils/blendPicsScr.exe (it is too large for GitHub).
+I did my virus check with Avira.
+As with any download, please do your own virus-check.

+### use the source
+In this repository you find the necessary files to use the python interpreter or compile from source.

+Written in Python3, using opencv 2.
+You will have to install some other libraries like exif.

+I compiled with [auto-py-to-exe](https://pypi.org/project/auto-py-to-exe/) / pyinstaller.
+There is Windows batch to compile and write the compile time into the executable.

+## Details

+It started as an excercise in the [tutorial](https://docs.opencv.org/master/d0/d86/tutorial_py_image_arithmetics.html "Arithmetic Operations")

+It is a console application which needs a little computer knowledge to use it.
+I suggest to put a batch file onto your desktop which calls blendPics like you prefer to use it, so you can drag a folder onto the batch to start the slideshow.
+Instructional video (in German) is here: https://youtu.be/I6BX8PdTSBU

+For installing the screensaver, see the comments in blendPicsScr.py

+__Although it is a console application, all keyboard input goes to the graphical window which must have the focus.
+The console window is for information only.__

 ## transitions
 A detailed explanation of transitions is [here](transitions.md)